uoeIDS/IDS_website/content/assessments/project.en.md

 Along with your presentation slides, we want you to provide a brief summary of your project.

 - This can be a markdown (`.md`) or an rmarkdown (`.Rmd`) file, depending on whether you want to include code in your report.
 - The report should be around 1,500 words, not including figures, tables, code chunk parts and references.
-You can think of the upper limit as 1,500 words + 10% extra like 1,650 at most (as we discussed recently).
+There will be some flexibility when marking, so no penalty will be applied if the word count is less than 1,500 words + 10% extra, that is 1,650 words at most.

 This report should provide information on;